t-kuha/bnn-sdsoc/README.md

 # bnn-sdsoc

-- This repo is copyed from https://github.com/cornell-zhang/bnn-fpga
+- This repo is copied from https://github.com/cornell-zhang/bnn-fpga

 ```
   @article{zhao-bnn-fpga2017,